avramdj/avramdj.github.io/_posts/2025-08-28-gradients.md

 ---
 title: "Exploring the gradient noise scale"
-description: "An expansion of \"Why Momentum Really Works\" by Gabriel Goh"
+description: "A demonstration of critical batch size, and a tribute to open-access machine learning."
 date: 2025-08-28
 image:
     path: assets/img/gradient.png